Generic selectors

 You will often see the Irriducibili waving banners in support of Nazi and controversial figures such as the Serbian war criminal, Arkan.
 The height of the Irriducibili's Nazi affiliation is most apparent when they play Roma in the Derby Della Capitale.

-Because of the controversies that surround their existence and purpose, Irriducibili have become one of the most hated football ultras in the world.
+Due to the controversies surrounding their existence and purpose, Irriducibili have become one of the most hated football ultras in the world.

 Red Star Belgrade – Delije